-PDF files are one of the most popular formats used for online documents.
+PDF files are one of the most popular formats used for creating and editing online documents.

 If you want to know how to add a PDF file and share it with your visitors, you came to the right place.

-In this article, you’ll learn how to upload and embed a PDF file in your WordPress website.
+This article will teach you how to upload a PDF file to your WordPress website.

 Why Upload PDF to WordPress

-As mention above, PDF is a trendy format and a common way to save documents.
+As mentioned above, PDF is a trendy format and a common way to save documents.

 There are many reasons to upload PDF files to your WordPress website, and here are only some of them: